 The green movement is booming.
 And more consumers want to buy from companies that minimize their social and environmental impact.

-Like many other fashion brands, Uniqlo is making efforts to offer products that are more sustainable to appeal to conscious customers.
-Uniqlo claims to be committed to making sustainability a priority.
+Like many other fashion brands trying to appeal to conscious consumers, Uniqlo offers more and more sustainable products.
+It claims to be committed to making sustainability a priority.

 "One type of sustainability is technical - it's about things like recycled fibers and reducing water usage.
 The second is how much we can provide a product that will last."